-"The growth in children's advertising has been driven by efforts to increase not just a current, but also future, consumption.
+"The growth in children's advertising has been driven by efforts to increase not just current, but also future, consumption.
 Hoping that nostalgic childhood memories of a brand will lead to a lifetime of purchases, companies now plan 'cradle-to-grave' advertising strategies."
-(43)

-Schlosser, Eric.
-2002.
-Fast Food Nation: The Dark Side of the All-American Meal.
-New York: Perennial.
+Schlosser, E. (2002).
+Fast food nation: The dark side of the all-American meal.
+Perennial.

-1. Hoping to brand purchases with nostalgic childhood memories, companies plan cradle-to-grave strategies to increase current as well as future consumption.

-2. According to Schlosser, advertisers focused on "cradle-to-grave" advertising toward children in order to nurture brand loyalty from an early age and ensure "a lifetime of purchases" (2002:43).

-3. The "cradle-to-grave" advertising strategy, which Schlosser endorses, focuses on brand loyalty that lasts a lifetime (2002:43).
+- 1. Hoping to brand purchases with nostalgic childhood memories, companies plan cradle-to-grave strategies to increase current as well as future consumption (Schlosser, 2002). - 2.
+Schlosser (2002) found that advertisers focused on "cradle-to-grave" advertising toward children in order to nurture brand loyalty from an early age and ensure "a lifetime of purchases" (p.
+43). - 3.
+The "cradle-to-grave" advertising strategy, which Schlosser (2002) endorses, focuses on brand loyalty that lasts a lifetime (p.
+43).